 Stress, insomnia and an unhealthy diet can all affect your Strongly affect tryptophan levels and thus negatively affect your mind.

 To support your body in supplying it, you can, for example, use foods with this ingredient.
 In addition, the amino acid offers a number of health benefits.
 Most of them result from the possible increase in niacin (vitamin B3) and therefore serotonin.

 What is L-tryptophan?

 L-tryptophan is one proteinogenic amino acid and is one of the most important protein building blocks in the human body.
 These cannot be formed in the body itself, which is why you have to get them through diet or supplements.
 Along with phenylalanine, tyrosine and histidine, it is one of the aromatic amino acids.

 While many other protein building blocks have a protein content of approx. 5% (leucine even 9%), the amount is important L-Tryptophan only available in very small quantities.
 This amino acid is similar to cysteine one of the twenty protein building blocks that are only found in very small quantities in our food.

 But how does our body get enough L-tryptophan?
 Our Diet has to be very varied in order to get enough of it.
 Dietary supplements have proven to be very helpful in raising tryptophan levels.

-Tryptophan (Trp) - α-Amino-β-indolylpropionic acid with the total chemical formula C11H12N2O2 - is a neutral L-shaped amino acid with a genetic code.
+Tryptophan (Trp) – α-amino-β-indolylpropionic acid with chemical molecular formula C11H12N2O2 – is a neutral L-shaped amino acid with a genetic code.
 Due to the β-indolyl side chain, L-tryptophan belongs to the Group of aromatic amino acids and is lipophilic, i.e. H. you is poorly soluble in water.

 Although this amino acid is poorly present in proteins, it appears of great importance for our metabolism and other functions of the body to be.
 So it forms important intermediate products in the biochemical metabolism.